mezcel/electron-container/README.md

 * Date specific app events
 * modular json db

-### Doubts:
+### Lingering Doubts:

 I wonder if React would have been better than JQM.
 React would have had more UI features, but other than 'skinning', the JQM has all necessary UI built into it.
+Jqm was quicker ```for me``` because of its fixed and consistent platform constraints.
+React would have been more feature rich and robust, but would demand more development pollishing and fine tuning to account for all the variable options React has.

+Perhaps that will be another version later down the road.

+## NPM
 ---

 NPM Dependancies